leloykun/leloykun.github.io/content/ponder/napkin-math-trust-region-opt/index.md

 $$\min_{x \in \mathcal{X}} f(x)$$
 where $f(\cdot): \mathcal{X} \rightarrow \mathbb{R}$ is a bounded from below and differentiable objective function and $\mathcal{X}$ is finite-dimensional vector space equipped with an inner product $\langle \cdot, \cdot \rangle: \mathcal{X} \times \mathcal{X} \rightarrow \mathbb{R}$ and a norm $\|\| \cdot \|\|: \mathcal{X} \rightarrow \mathbb{R}$ which may or may not coincide with the inner product.

----

-We make three assumptions:
+And we make three assumptions:

 > **(A1).** We have access to an unbiased and bounded variance stochastic estimator $g(\cdot; \xi) : \mathcal{X} \rightarrow \mathcal{X}$ of the gradient $\nabla f(\cdot)$, $\xi \sim D$ is a random variable sampled from a distribution $D$.
 I.e., $$\mathbb{E}_{\xi \sim D}[g(x; \xi)] = \nabla f(x)\quad\text{and}\quad \mathbb{E}\_{\xi \sim D}[\|\|g(x; \xi) - \nabla f(x)\|\|_2^2] \leq \sigma^2\quad \forall x \in \mathcal{X}$$ where $\sigma > 0$ is a positive variance parameter and $\|\|\cdot\|\|_2 = \sqrt{\langle \cdot, \cdot \rangle}$.